django/deps/draft/email-providers.md

 * `providers[alias]` (`__getitem__(alias)`) returns an EmailBackend instance
   configured from the matching key in `EMAIL_PROVIDERS`.
 Aliases are case-sensitive.
-Raises `InvalidEmailProvider` for an unknown alias.
+Raises `EmailProviderDoesNotExist` for an unknown alias or `InvalidEmailProvider` for other configuration problems.

 * `providers.default` is equivalent to `providers["default"]`
   (using the [`DEFAULT_EMAIL_PROVIDER_ALIAS`](#default_email_provider_alias)).